aurbac/mkdocs-codepipeline-github-to-s3/README.md

 ![Tree](images/tree.png)

-Now create a new GitHub repository for your mkdocs project and push the changes.
+Now create a new GitHub repository for your MkDocs project and push the changes.

 ## Create the CodePipeline to deploy changes automatically to your Amazon S3 Website